 TLDR: Most citation styles treat a lab manual like an unpublished book or a technical report.
-The “author” is usually the university department name or the specific instructor, and the “publisher” is the university itself.
+The “author” is usually the university department or the specific instructor, and the institution is the university itself.
 Always check which style your instructor prefers.

 Why Are Lab Manuals Tricky to Cite?

 So what makes this humble, spiral-bound manual so different from a standard textbook?
-A typical lab manual is an internal document, created by a university department or a professor specifically for a course.
-They often aren’t formally published for wide distribution, which means they can lack common bibliographic information like an ISBN, a named publisher, or even a clear author.
-I remember staring at my first biology lab manual, its pages still carrying the crisp, chemical smell of the campus print shop, and wondering if that shop counted as a real ‘publisher’.
+A typical laboratory manual is an internal document, created by a university department or a professor specifically for one course.
+Unlike a commercially published textbook, the laboratory manual is rarely indexed, formally published, or assigned an ISBN.
+They often aren’t formally published for wide distribution, which means they can lack common bibliographic information like an ISBN, a named institution, or even a clear author.
+I remember staring at my first biology lab manual, its pages still carrying the crisp, chemical smell of the campus print shop, and wondering if that shop counted as a real institution.
 It’s a common confusion.
-This internal nature means we have to adapt standard citation formats to fit the information we actually have, which requires a slightly different approach than citing a regular book.
+This internal nature means we have to adapt standard reference formats to fit the information we actually have, which requires a slightly different approach than citing a regular book.
+The laboratory manual sits in its own category for citation purposes.

 The Core Components of a Lab Manual Citation